adolfgatonegro/dwm/README.md

 + Added `KeyPressMask` to `wa.event_mask` in `dwm.c` to retain media key functionality even when `slock` is active.
 + Reverted upstream commit [`712d633`](https://git.suckless.org/dwm/commit/712d6639ff8e863560328131bbb92b248dc9cde7.html)
   as it was causing some programs (e.g. `mpv`) to fail when called from a script that was run via key bindings.
++ Added `float_and_center`, similar to `togglefloating` but it will resize and move the client window to the centre of the screen.